gadicc/meteor-hmr/README.md

 1. Implement a less-than-ideal solution to get react hot loading NOW, until something better/official comes along.

-## This is a pre-release

-Not all features are implemented yet, but you might still enjoy it if you're comfortable running from a git checkout, etc.  Instructions below.
-Soon we'll publish a package to Atmosphere, to make this super easy.

 ## Where this works and doesn't

 *This section isn't finished yet.*